benjaminion/upgrading-ethereum-book/src/book.md

 An important facet of safety in a distributed system is "consistency".
 That is, if we were to ask different (honest) nodes about the state of the chain at some point in its progress, such as the balance of an account at a particular block height, then we should always get the same answer, no matter which node we ask.
 In a safe system, every node has an identical view of the history of the chain that never changes.

 Effectively, safety means that our distributed system "behaves like a centralized implementation that executes operations atomically one at a time." (to quote [Castro and Liskov](https://www.scs.stanford.edu/nyu/03sp/sched/bfs.pdf)).
-A safe system is, in Vitalik's [taxonomy](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274) of centralisation, logically centralised.
+A safe system is, in Vitalik's [taxonomy](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274) of centralisation, logically centralized.

 ##### Liveness